 There is a car park close to the entrance but it can get quite full during the weekend.

-Found in St. Michaels on Wyre, Preston, Hudsons Farm Fishery is home to 2 lakes and frequent matches.
-Located approximately 10 miles from Blackpool, the Fishery can be booked for day or overnight carp fishing.
+Found in St. Michaels on Wyre, Preston, Hudsons Farm Fishery is home to 3 lakes and frequent matches.
+Located approximately 10 miles from Blackpool.
 Catfish can also be found at the Fishery.